UlfricProjects/standardcheckout-plugin/README.md

 			// time via an automatic manual payment.
 Be careful with the quantity,
 			// it will create x amount of manual payments through the buycraft api.
 			// They don't support quantities in the manual payment logic.
-	.callback(new PurchaseCallback() {
-		@Override
-		public void success(OfflinePlayer player) {
+	.callback(PurchaseCallback.success(offlinePlayer -> { // uses a lambda, the failure method is ignored
 		Player online = player.getPlayer();
 		if (online == null) {
 			// you are responsible for handling this & making sure a player
 			// gets their items. the chances of this being true are pretty slim,
 			// but it could happen
 			return;
 		}

 		online.getInventory().addItem(new ItemStack(Material.DIAMOND, 64));
-		}

-		@Override
-		public void failure(OfflinePlayer player) {
-			// The plugin will handle messaging automatically you
-			// can add some special failure logic here if you so desire }
 	})
 	.begin(player);
 ```